HUMSI — Human Security Initiative

 Mar 30, 2026Pensacola, FLMexico

-Fernando Costilla Espinoza, 38, was found asleep behind the wheel of a locked pickup truck at a Pensacola intersection early Sunday morning.
-After authorities woke him, he showed signs of alcohol impairment and was taken to a hospital for evaluation.
-He was arrested on DUI and related charges, and ICE placed a detainer after determining he was not in the United States legally.
+Fernando Costilla Espinoza, 38, a Mexican national, was found asleep behind the wheel of a locked pickup truck at a Pensacola intersection just before 3 a.m. on Sunday.
+An Escambia County Sheriff's sergeant positioned his patrol vehicle in front of the truck to prevent it from rolling into traffic.
+When Florida Highway Patrol troopers arrived and woke Espinoza, they observed signs of alcohol impairment.
+He was arrested on DUI charges, and ICE placed a detainer after determining he was not in the United States legally.

-Clergy members arrested blocking ICE garage in Philadelphia
+Nine clergy members arrested blocking ICE garage in Philadelphia protest

 Mar 30, 2026Philadelphia, PA

-Nearly a dozen clergy members and immigration activists were arrested on Monday morning while attempting to block vehicles from leaving the ICE headquarters garage in Center City Philadelphia.
-The protesters, organized by No ICE Philly, were part of a "Week of Action Against ICE and Collaborators" and were charged with obstructing access to the garage, facing $530 in penalties or court appearance.
+Nine clergy members and one immigration activist were arrested on Monday morning while blocking the ICE headquarters garage in Center City Philadelphia as part of a "Week of Action Against ICE and Collaborators."
+Homeland Security officers forcibly removed the protesters from the garage doors and took them into custody around 9:45 a.m.
+All were charged with obstructing access to the garage under federal security infrastructure rules and issued violation notices requiring $530 in penalties or a federal court appearance.

 Toledo resident among plaintiffs accusing feds of unlawful immigration arrests